run-llama/llama-hub/loader_hub/docugami/README.md

 ## Usage

-To use this loader, you simply need to pass in an array of Google Doc IDs.
+To use this loader, you simply need to pass in a Docugami Doc Set ID, and optionally an array of Document IDs (by default, all documents in the Doc Set are loaded).

 ```python
 from llama_index import download_loader